**The following is a guest post contributed by a reader and fellow SUP enthusiast**

 Standup paddleboarding, unlike running, is a low impact exercise.
 This means that it is not hard on your tendons and joints.
 Not only does it keep you fit, it helps your injuries heal faster.
 While weight-bearing activities only cause further harm, SUP allows the injured part to gain strength slowly, day by day.

-Note: Please confirm with your doctor first so they can advise you.
+Note: Please confirm with your doctor first so they can advise you more on your spesific injury.

 Cancel that gym membership that you never use and get a paddleboard.
 With a few modifications here and there, you can get all your workout needs on your paddleboard.
 Put every muscle to use by combining paddling with yoga and other cardio exercises.
 In addition to being fit, you will be happier and have a healthier heart.
 You don’t have to be young or lean to enjoy these benefits.
 All you need is a board.
 Lastly, interact with fellow paddlers, take in the beautiful sceneries and have fun.